Firsh/tiktok-pushbullet/README.md

 ## Setup

 1. Clone the repo.
+2. Run `npm install`
-2. Get a Pushbullet API access token.
+3. Get a Pushbullet API access token.
-3. Put it in a .env file containing `PUSHBULLET_ACCESS_TOKEN=12345`
+4. Put it in a .env file containing `PUSHBULLET_ACCESS_TOKEN=12345`

 ## How to use